 Kratom soap can be just as effective as store-bought soap, while offering you the ability to add essential oils and other nutritional oils and botanicals to meet your needs.
 Make sure that the ingredients you purchase are cruelty free.
 Ensure that you always use premium kratom powder from Christopher’s Organic Botanicals.

 Use certified sustainable palm oil when possible and use fragrance oils that meet your needs.
+You can create cruelty free Soap Products at home!

 - Kratom soap made with Lye will have to cure and harden for up to one month!